 Randolph-Macon also has an arrangement with The Graduate College of Union University in Schenectady, New York, that would allow students to complete their MBA degree in about one additional year after graduation.
-To qualify for admission to the Graduate College MBA program, a student must follow a prescribed course of study at Randolph-Macon, meet minimum GPA and GMAT requirements and have earned a baccalaureate degree from Randolph-Macon College.
-Interested students or prospective students should contact the chair of the department of economics and business as early as possible to plan a program of study.
+To qualify for admission to the Graduate College MBA program, a student must follow a prescribed course of study at Randolph-Macon, meet minimum GPA and GMAT requirements and have earned a baccalaureate degree from Randolph-Macon

+College.
+Interested students or prospective students should contact the chair of the Department of Economics, Business, and Accounting as early as possible to plan a program of study.